 Owen Wister, Observer of Western Life

 The Owen Wister Cabin next to the Medicine Bow Museum honors the life of Owen Wister (1860-1938), the author of The Virginian: A Horseman of the Plains, which was published in 1902 and became a bestselling book.
-About sixty years later, it inspired a television show you may watch on a classic television network or YouTube.
+About sixty years later, it inspired a television series that can still be found on a classic television shows network, YouTube, or public library collections.

 Owen Wister was originally from Philadelphia, graduated from Harvard, and later lived in Wyoming.
 He applied his observations of people in the West and his imagination to create lasting stories.

 “Wyoming enchanted the polished, cosmopolitan Wister with the stark beauty of its arid plains, its raw, half-civilized newness, and especially its population of profane, whiskey-soaked, pistol-wearing ranch hands, gamblers, stage drivers, and cavalry troopers.
 In 1891 he began to write stories and sketches of western life and for the next 15 years spent nearly every summer living on ranches, in cow camps, and at cavalry outposts, gathering material.
 What Wister wrote was fiction, but he didn’t make much up, sticking close to events he had heard of or seen.” — https://harvardmagazine.com/2002/07/owen-wister.html